Victorian Certificate of Education

-The Victorian Certificate of Education (often abbreviated VCE) is one credential available to secondary school students who successfully complete year 11 and 12 in the Australian state of Victoria.
-The VCE is the predominant choice for students wishing to pursue tertiary education.
-An alternative to VCE is the Victorian Certificate of Applied Learning (VCAL), a vocational based senior secondary school qualification.
-About 67% of all 19-year-olds in Victoria had completed the VCE in 2020, compared to about 11% of students completing the VCAL (a very small group completed both).
-A small number of government secondary schools, and a somewhat larger number of private schools, offer the IB Diploma Programme as an alternative.
+The Victorian Certificate of Education (VCE) is the credential available to secondary school students who successfully complete year 10, 11 and 12 in the Australian state of Victoria as well as in some international schools in China, Malaysia, Philippines, Timor-Leste, and Vietnam.

-Study for the VCE is usually completed over two years but can be spread over a longer period of time in some cases.
-It is possible to pass the VCE without completing the end of year exams.
+Study for the VCE is usually completed over three years, but can be spread over a longer period in some cases.

 The VCE was established as a pilot project in 1987.
-The earlier Higher School Certificate (HSC) was abolished in 1992.
+The earlier Higher School Certificate (HSC) was abolished in Victoria, Australia in 1992.

-By 2025, the separate VCAL will be abolished, and vocational training incorporated as an option within the VCE.
+Delivery of the VCE Vocational Major, an "applied learning" program within the VCE, began in 2023.

 Structure

-The Victorian Certificate of Education is generally taught in years 11 and 12 of secondary education in Victoria; however, some students are able to commence their VCE studies in year 10 or earlier if the school or institution allows it.
+The Victorian Certificate of Education is generally taught in years 10, 11 and 12 of secondary education in Victoria; but some students are able to start their VCE studies in earlier year if the school or institution allows it.

 All VCE studies are organised into units.
 VCE subjects typically consist of four units with each unit covering one semester of study.
 Each unit comprises a set number of outcomes (usually two or three); an outcome describes the knowledge and skills that a student should demonstrate by the time the student has completed the unit.
 Subject choice depends on each individual school.
 Units 3/4 of a subject must be studied in sequential order, whereas units 1/2 can be mixed and matched.
-Students are not required to complete all the units of a subject as part of the VCE course, meaning they are able to change subject choice between years 11 and 12.
+Students are not required to complete all the units of a subject as part of the VCE course, meaning they are able to change subject choice between years 10, 11 and 12.

 On completing a unit, a student receives either a 'satisfactory' (S) or 'non-satisfactory' (N) result.
-If a student does not intend to proceed to tertiary education, a 'satisfactory' result is all that is required to graduate with the VCE.
-If a student does wish to study at a tertiary level then they will require an ATAR.
-In order to gain an ATAR a student must satisfactorily complete three units of any subject in the English field (at least one English field subject is compulsory) and twelve units in any other subjects.
+If a student does not intend to receive an Australian Tertiary Admission Rank (ATAR), a 'satisfactory' result is all that is required to graduate with the VCE.

+To gain an ATAR a student must satisfactorily complete three units of any subject in the English field (at least one English field subject is compulsory) and twelve units in any other subjects.

 Assessment

 VCE studies are assessed both internally (in school) and externally (through the Victorian Curriculum and Assessment Authority (VCAA)).
 During units 1/2 all assessment is internal, while in units 3/4 assessment is conducted both internally and externally.

+VCE Vocational Major units are only assessed internally.